tomwhartung/jmws_accoutrements/doc/joomla/upgrading/upgrading-3_6_2-3_6_4.md

 tarHome
 ```

 ### Step (8) Upgrading production host:

 New production host (server) is ava.

+Follow the same process we did on barbara:

-1. Backup current DB and restore final copy of DB from jane:
+1. Backup (should be done) and restore final copy of DB from jane.

-   bu jm  01-before_upgrading_3.5.1_to_3.6.2          # IF NOT DONE ALREADY, DO IT NOW
-   rs -h jane -d 2016_08_29 jm 03-after_upgrading_3.6.0_to_3.6.2
-2. Pull the code and fix the permissions
+2. Pull the code and fix the permissions.

-   gojmj
-   git pull
-   fix_permissions.sh  # Does checking this file in pose a security risk?
-I don't see how, but...
-3. Ensure configuration.php matches that on jane:
-   gojmj
-   cd ../gitignored/
-   diffJane configuration.php
-4. Test in browswer
-   Test front end in browser
-   - Check a few menu options
-   - Check articles with images
-   Test back end in browser
+3. Test in browser.

-   - System -> System Information -> System Information (check Joomla version)
-   - System -> System Information -> Folder Permissions (Unwritable configuration.php is ok)
-   - Extensions -> Manage -> Database (check schema version)
-5. Backup DB and we are done:
+4. Backup DB and we are done!
-   bu j  02-after_upgrade